 General

-12.7 The CP, CV or QRE must be independent from the applicant issuer.
-Independence will be assessed in terms of 12.16 below.
+12.4 The CP, CV or QRE must be independent from the applicant issuer.
+Independence is assessed in terms of 12.13 below.

-12.8 A CPR and QRE report must include:
+12.5 A CPR and QRE report must include:

-(a) an effective date less than six months prior to the date of publication of listing particulars or category 1 circular.
-If new material data becomes available after the effective date but prior to publication, the report must be updated;
+(a) an effective date less than six months prior to the date of publication of the PLS or category 1 circular.
+If new material data becomes available after the effective date but prior to publication, the report must be updated; and

-(b) a statement that all the provisions of this section and of the applicable code have been complied with, and if any provisions in the code was not applied, an explanatory statement must be made.
+(b) a statement that all the provisions of this Section and of the applicable code have been complied with, and if any provision in the code was not applied, an explanatory statement must be made.

-12.9 A CPR must also include:
+12.6 A CPR must also include: